ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

 1. Why did the software engineer go broke?
-Because he lost his domain in a merger!
+Because he lost his domain in a DDoS attack!

-2. Why did the hacker bring a ladder to the data center?
-Because he wanted to reach the highest level of security!
+2. Why did the computer catch a cold?
+It left its Windows open!

-3. Why did the computer go to the doctor?
-Because it had a virus!
+3. Why did the cybersecurity expert bring a ladder to work?
+To scale the firewall!

-4. Why do programmers prefer dark mode?
-Because light attracts bugs!
+4. Why did the software engineer quit his job?
+He couldn't debug his life problems!

 [
-Mon Jul 31 01:19:11 UTC 2023
+Tue Aug  1 01:26:56 UTC 2023
  ]